Mounting

 Printing Guidelines

-- Material: PLA or PETG is recommended for durability
+- Material: PLA+, PETG, or CF-Nylon filaments are recommended for durability and rigidity

 - Infill: 25-30% minimum for structural integrity